 Aside from a good fit, a helmet's compatibility with the goggles you'll be using is of utmost importance.
 The difference between a nice snug interface and a big gap can be excruciatingly obvious on a cold day.
 The dreaded "gaper gap" between the top of the goggles and the helmet can leave you with brain freeze on a cold day, and finger pointing in lift lines.
 Buying both your helmet and goggles from the same company will generally mitigate this issue, but if that's not an option then bringing your goggles with you when you try on helmets is a good idea.
 The other issue our reviewers found a problem with was the distance from the bridge of the nose to the brim of the helmet, if the goggle is too big for that space it can feel like the goggles are being pushed down onto your face.

 We rated each helmet in this review for its goggle compatibility, both with goggles from the same company and others.
 Keeping in mind that what works for one person's face might not work for someone else's, making a hands-on test pretty crucial for the selection of your helmet/goggle combo.

 Features and Accessories

-Although not as important as fit, comfort, or safety, style can play a big role in our choice of helmet.
+Although not as important as fit, comfort, or protection, style can play a big role in our choice of helmet.
+There is a myriad of people out there who are reticent to wear a helmet because they think it makes them look strange.
+With all the options on the market today, this is no longer an acceptable excuse.
+There is a helmet to fit every head and every sense of style.
 As we've mentioned previously, the injection molded helmets tend to be a bit bulkier, while the in-molded helmets are sleeker and usually have more features.
-Most of the these helmets come in a variety of colors, from earth tones to bright two-toned colors.
+Most of these helmets come in a variety of colors, from earth tones to bright two-toned colors.
 Find a style that works for you and your outfit and go with it; your friends will learn to spot you in the lift line regardless.